 I loved finding inspirational posters online.
 That’s one way I added some color to the room, even though it required me to print on my color printer at home.
-But I loved referring back to inspirational posters throughout the year.
+I referred to inspirational posters throughout the year.

-Tape pictures from National Geographic Magazines on/near my door
+Tape pictures from National Geographic Magazines near my door.

 I used around 50-70 photos of animals and scenery.
-This gives kids something to look at while they’re lined up waiting to leave my room.
+This gave kids something to look at while they were lined up waiting to leave my room.

 I can’t imagine something more exhausting than the first week of school.
 So instead of spending hours decorating my room, which is not where my talents lie, I spent that time preparing and planning an abundance of activities for the first week of school.
 I also knew how exhausted I was going to be during that week and wanted to minimize the amount of prep work after school each day.

 I wrote each day’s schedule out to the minute, which is something I didn’t normally do during the rest of the year.
 I spent a lot of time thinking which routines and procedures I needed to teach, which order I wanted to teach them in, and how I was going to do so.
 My classroom was not going to be the prettiest, but it definitely ranked highly in student engagement and organization.
 I had high expectations of myself to establish that during the first week of school.

 Get enough butcher paper so STUDENTS can design posters to put on the walls.

 I think it is important to have a colorful classroom.
 I am not suggesting that teachers leave their walls and bulletin boards bare.
 No student wants to learn in a room like that.
 That’s why I had my students make posters for our walls.